LadyForest/flink-table-store-101/real-time-update/README.md

 ![dwd-job-1](../pictures/dwd_job_sync.gif)

 The diagram of this demo is listed as follows.
-The TPC-H toolkit and MySQL is running on a costomized docker container, and Flink release and FTS dependencies are downloaded and running on your host machine.
+The TPC-H toolkit and MySQL is running on a customized docker container, and Flink release and FTS dependencies are downloaded and running on your host machine.
 ![diagram](../pictures/diagram.png)

 ### About Data Genration
-TPC-H as a classic Ad-hoc query benchmark，it reveals not only the performance of SUT (system under test), but also models all sorts of data requirements close to the business senario in the real-word.
-This demo chooses to one single order line table `lineitem` to perform Q1 to illustrate how FTS supports real-time records updates at the sacle of ten millions.
+TPC-H as a classic Ad-hoc query benchmark, it reveals not only the performance of SUT (system under test), but also models all sorts of data requirements close to the business senario in the real-word.
+This demo chooses the order line table `lineitem` and  Q1 to illustrate how FTS supports real-time records updates at the sacle of ten millions.

 The schema of `lineitem` is listed as follow, and each row takes up to 128 bytes.
   <table>